McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 “By focusing on the views of the radical few instead of the many, Speaker McCarthy has made a shutdown far more likely,” Schumer said.

-McCarthy reiterated to CNBC that the House will have its say.
+McCarthy insisted in a CNBC interview that the House will have its say.
 “Will I accept and surrender to what the Senate decides?
 The answer is no, we’re our own body.”

-He acknowledged divisions within his own conference, saying members have made it difficult to pass appropriations bills.
-But he added that he still is working with the Republicans who won't support short-term funding legislation.
+But later at the Capitol, he openly complained about the difficulty he is having herding Republican lawmakers.

-"Well, if you won’t do any of that, it’s hard to govern," McCarthy said, before adding, “I don’t give up on any single one of them, and I try to find a place that we can bring it all together.”
+“Members say they only want to vote for individual bills, but they hold me up all summer and won’t let me bring individual bills up.
+Then they say they won’t vote for a stopgap measure that keeps government open,” McCarthy told reporters.

 The White House plans to keep on all commissioned officers.
 That includes chief of staff Jeff Zients, press secretary Karine Jean Pierre, national security adviser Jake Sullivan and other senior-level personnel, by declaring them “excepted” during a shutdown, according to the White House email.